kiliman/remix-playground/README.md

 index.tsx   => layout for default/index app
-index/      => folder containing routes for the index app index.tsx => content for index page GET / about.txx => content for about page GET /about
+index/      => folder containing routes for the index app index.tsx => content for index page GET / about.tsx => content for about page GET /about

 app2/         => folder for app2 instance
   index.tsx   => layout for app2 instance
   index/      => folder containing routes for the app2 app
     index.tsx => content for index page GET /app2
-    about.txx => content for about page GET /app2/about
+    about.tsx => content for about page GET /app2/about

 standalone.tsx => does not use layout
 json.tsx       => return JSON (see headers)